cheahjs/Chest-Control/README.md

 Type command and open chest.
 Type the same command again to stop selecting.

 ### Usage:
-_/cset_ - Lock the chest and sets you as owner - only you can open or destroy it
+_/cset_ - Lock the chest and sets you as owner - only you can open or destroy it ( You can use subcommand "public" to set you as owner, but everyone can open it. )

 _/cunset_ - Removes protection of chest